 What training they do receive is largely fixated on securing a conviction.
 That means writing reports that prove the driver was drunk, skewing their observations to convince a judge that you were impaired.
 This is no fault of the individual officer, but it is a consequence of a system designed to convict individuals and raise money for the state.

 Beyond that, police officers are human and human beings make mistakes.
 In a complicated situation like a traffic stop, with traffic streaming by and a motorist attempting gymnastics on a gravel hill, even the most seasoned officer can make mistakes.
 There are a litany of defenses we can use to exploit these mistakes and have your charges dismissed or reduced, including proving:

 Absolutely, and there are several ways to go about it.
 First and foremost, you have to fight the charges brought against you.
 They expect you to plead guilty, and if you don’t stand up against them they’ll find you guilty.
 It’s just a matter of using the resources you have to fight, and the resources we bring to the table are considerable.
 We have the expertise and the experience to mount your defense, creating reasonable doubt or even proving innocence by presenting the full facts of your case, not just those facts cherry picked by an arresting officer to secure a conviction.

 Everything about your case can be challenged, from the test results to the particulars of your arrest.
 Those challenges can help you see your charges dismissed or reduced down to a minor offense like reckless driving.
 We challenge them with the defenses outlined above, but even beyond those there are the legal procedures we can execute to secure a successful outcome.
-They include: